 Elimination

 Excretion studies were not conducted with marstacimab.
 Based on the molecular weight, marstacimab is expected to undergo catabolic degradation and is not expected to be renally cleared.
 Marstacimab is cleared via linear and non-linear mechanisms.
-Following multiple subcutaneous doses and based on a population PK analysis, marstacimab linear clearance was approximately 0.019 L/hr.
-Mean effective steady-state half-life of marstacimab was estimated to be approximately 16 to 18 days for both adults and adolescents and across dose groups.
+Following multiple subcutaneous doses and based on a population PK analysis, marstacimab linear clearance was approximately 0.017 L/hr.
+Based on population pharmacokinetic analysis, 90% of marstacimab is expected to be eliminated by the end of approximately 1 month after the last dose (median time for 50% of drug to be eliminated is approximately 7 to 11 days).

 Special populations